How to Reheat Ribs (5 Tried and Tested Methods)

 1. Begin by setting your air fryer to approximately 350℉.

 2. Toss your ribs in your chosen sauce.
-Place the ribs inside a glass dish and place that in your air fryer basket.
-You don’t want to overpack it or the fryer won’t be able to cook it properly.
+Place the ribs in a glass dish in your air fryer basket.
+Don’t overpack them, or the fryer will not be able to cook them properly.

-4. You don’t want to leave it in the air fryer for long.
-We suggest placing it in there for less than 5 minutes.
+4. You should not leave it in the air fryer for more than 5 minutes.

 5. Can You Reheat Ribs in the Microwave?